blockful-io/shutter-staking/docs/architecture.md

 Stake `amount` of SHU tokens.
 The caller must have approved the staking contract to transfer `amount` of SHU tokens on their behalf.
 Only addresses beloging to the keyper mapping can call this function.
-If a keyper call this function multiple times, the new stake will be added to the existing stake and the rewards will be accumulated from the last time the keyper staked.
-The tokens will be locked for `lockPeriod` seconds.
+Each call to this function will create a new stake with its own lock period.

-### `unstake(uint256 amount)`
+### `unstake(uint256 stakeId)`

-Unstake `amount` of SHU tokens.
-The caller will receive their staked SHU tokens back and any rewards they have accumulated.
-The caller must have staked for at least `lockPeriod` before they can unstake.
+Unstake the SHU tokens associated with `stakeId`.
+The caller will receive their staked SHU tokens back and any rewards they have accumulated for that specific stake.
+The caller must have staked for at least the stake `lockPeriod` before they can unstake.

-### `claimRewards()`
+### `claimRewards(uint256 stakeId)`

-Claim any rewards the caller has accumulated.
-The contract uses auto compounding and as a result the caller will only receive the rewards they have accumulated after `lockPeriod` has passed.
+Claim any other token rewards excluding the SHU tokens rewards for the stake `stakeId`.
+Only the keypeir can claim their rewards.

 ## Owner Functions (DAO)